 2. Have students place caramel candies in a bowl to be melted.
 Measure out 2 tablespoons of milk or water and add it to the bowl.

 3. Melt the caramel candies, which can be done a few ways: Using a microwave, using a slow cooker, or a stove top.
 If you use a slow cooker, place water at the bottom and add the candies in a heat tolerant bowl.
-Students can turn the slow cooker on using the PowerLink and a Jelly Beamer/Big Beamer, but be careful not to get too close!
+Students can turn the slow cooker on using the PowerLink 4 and a Big, Jelly or Mini Beamer Transmitter, but be careful not to get too close!
 For the stove top, cook on low-medium heat until the caramel is melted.
 Caution: caramel can cook unevenly and be extremely hot!

 4. Students can begin to work on their apple plates for the classroom apple tree.
 Using a small paper plate, students can use a red or green colors using crayons, paint, markers, paper tiles, etc. to decorate their plate.